tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - The game has a fixed length of 1,000 rounds.
 - 3 players participate in the game.
 - Players can only participate once in the game.
-- Valid / tradable _resources_ are votes, score and the game currency.
+- Valid/tradable _resources_ are votes, score and the game currency.
 - Every player is given a million units of the game currency (let us call it dollars) and 10 votes to cast.
 - Every player starts with a score of zero.
 - At the end of the game, every player must return the original one million dollars that she was given in the beginning,